Who is covered under the Special Operations Warrior Foundation program?

-In 2012, Charity Navigator, the nation's leading charity watchdog group, awarded the Special Operations Warrior Foundation its seventh consecutive 4-star rating, for its ability to efficiently manage and grow its finances.
-Only 2% of the charities reviewed by Charity Navigator have earned this distinction.
+In 2013, Charity Navigator, the nation's leading charity watchdog group, awarded the Special Operations Warrior Foundation its eighth consecutive 4-star rating, for its ability to efficiently manage and grow its finances.
+Only 1% of the nonprofits monitored by Charity Navigator have earned this distinction.

 This highly coveted award indicates that the Special Operations Warrior Foundation outperforms most charities in America in its efforts to operate in the most fiscally responsible way possible.
 What's more, we've been named one of the top 10 charities in the nation by MSN Money.